bcgov/platform-developer-docs/src/docs/build-deploy-and-maintain-apps/image-artifact-management-with-artifactory.md

 ## Security reviews<a name="security"></a>

-Artifactory is covered by the existing OpenShift [Privacy Impact Assessment (PIA)](https://www2.gov.bc.ca/gov/content/governments/services-for-government/information-management-technology/privacy/privacy-impact-assessments).
-A [Security Threat Risk Assessment (STRA)](https://www2.gov.bc.ca/gov/content/governments/services-for-government/information-management-technology/information-security/security-threat-and-risk-assessment) is currently underway.
+Privacy Impact Assessment (PIA) and Security Threat Risk Assessment (STRA) have been completed for Sysdig Monitor.
+These assessments are available by request only, the request can be sent to PlatformServicesTeam@gov.bc.ca.

 ## Artifactory support, processes, and communications<a name="support-processes-comms"></a>
 The team supporting this service administers the Artifactory application, its supporting database and the S3 storage system that contains the packages uploaded to Artifactory.